Chapter 8: Complicity

 He was alone on the platform.

-He took his hand off the housing.
+He put his hand on the manifold housing.

 She was alive.
 She did not know what the money cost.

-Haddon carried both.
+He carried both.
 He climbed.

 She was alone.
-She preferred it.

 The footnote was Dorren’s own.

 She had written it that morning.
-The same nib she used for all annotations, indistinguishable from any other footnote in thirty years.
+The same nib she used for all annotations.
 Noted.
 Geological reassessment of eastern dormancy classification forwarded to quarterly review cycle.
 Standard monitoring protocols maintained pending assessment.
 Eleven words that acknowledged the finding, redirected it into a channel that moved slowly enough to matter to no one, and closed the active investigation.
+The quarterly review was eleven weeks away.
+It would not be denied.
+It would be deferred.

 Dorren set the report down.

 She stood.
 Crossed to the cabinets.
-At the eastern cabinet, her hand stopped.

 Third drawer.
 The label in her own handwriting: Eastern Quadrant: Pre-’08 — Historical Reference Only.
 The word only — small, precise — was the most carefully placed word in the room.
-It said: Do not cross-reference.
-Do not compare.

 Tessa had been seven minutes late on Tuesday.

-The fine tremor in the right index finger.
-The journal held with both hands — bracing.
+Seven minutes was not remarkable.
+But Dorren had noticed Tessa’s hands — the fine tremor in the right index finger, the journal held with both hands as if bracing.
 The fingers wider than usual, strained past comfortable range.
 Depletion signs.
-Thirty years of supervising Calibrators could read them by observation.
-Pattern recognition applied to human hardware.
+Thirty years of supervising Calibrators could read them across a room.
+The Thornveil Lateral did not produce depletion tremors.
+Tessa was working outside her assignment.

 She filed the Thornveil audit.
 Pell’s junction assessment — competent but imprecise; three corrections in red ink.
-The work was good.
-It was always good.

 The surveys had been waiting for fourteen years.
+Tessa’s hands had been shaking.

 The Governor